PRIMED for Action started over a cup of coffee with the question WHY?

 We designed a mixed methods, community based research program to find the answers.
 Focusing on understanding the perspectives of those most at risk for or affected by infant mortality, the research consists of in-home interviews, surveys, and collaborative digital stories, all of which has been IRB approved.

-The original team, right to left:
+The original team in 2016, right to left:

 Toni King, Cameron Hay, Jenny Bailer,